NeuralDev-io/arclytics_simcct/README.md

 # Arclytics Sim

-This is the CSIT321 Arclytics Sim Flask RESTful API server and React client source code repository.
+This is the CSIT321 Arclytics Sim source code repository.

 Arclytics Sim (pronounced *ark-lit-icks*) is a project in collaboration with the Australian Nuclear Science and Technology Organisation (ANSTO) to provide a Phase Transformation web application tool.